michelled/weavly.org/src/activities/learning-about-directions-with-arrows.md

 relatedActivities:
   - Directions anywhere, anytime
   - What are directions to me
-description: In this activity, players practice using arrows to learn about directions.
+description: This activity uses arrows to learn about directions.
 whatYouNeed: |-
   ### Tools